 - control nicotine cravings: there are plenty of stop smoking products out there that can give you the extra support you need to beat the addiction including e-cigarettes, gum and patches; most of these are available in your local pharmacy or supermarket

-- speak to your GP (NHS - Find GP services) and ask for referral to the Lifestyle Advisor service.
+- speak to your GP (NHS - Find GP services)

 Support for pregnant women to quit smoking